HL7/ebm/input/pagecontent/index.md

 ### Changes to Profiles of Composition

-The EvidenceReport Profile added a similarTo slice to Composition.relatesTo
+The EvidenceReport Profile added a similarTo slice to Composition.relatesTo; and added extendedContactDetail, publicationDate, and relatesToClassifier extensions from the Extensions Pack.

 The EvidenceReportPackage Profile added an Attachments slice to Composition.section with Reference options limited to DocumentReference.